rutgerkok/BlockLocker/README.md

 You can view the complete class, along with documentation, [here](https://github.com/rutgerkok/BlockLocker/blob/master/src/main/java/nl/rutgerkok/blocklocker/BlockLockerAPI.java).

-If you solely use these methods, your plugin will work with *all* versions of BlockLocker from the future and past.
+If you solely use these methods, your plugin will work with *all* versions of BlockLocker from the past.

 ### The BlockLockerAPI - version 2
 Use the class `BlockLockerAPIv2` instead of `BlockLockerAPI`.
 There are no differences between version 2 and version 1 yet, except that the API now uses `java.util.Optional` instead of the older `com.google.common.base.Optional`.